 Object ID FAULT-7316 Fault Id 7316 Target MSSQL_LINKED_SOURCE-56 Target Name TEST_DSRC Bundle Id fault.mssql.dSource.validated_sync.failed Params TEST_DSRC Failed to query source database "master" over JDBC.
 Command output: SQLState: 08S01 SQLErrorCode: 0 ErrorMessage: The TCP/IP connection to the host sourcehost.acme.com, port 1433 has failed.
 Error: "null.
 Verify the connection properties.
 Make sure that an instance of SQL Server is running on the host and accepting TCP/IP connections at the port.
 Make sure that TCP connections to the port are not blocked by a firewall.".
 Make sure the database is accepting remote connections over TCP, the database is not using a dynamic TCP port, and the SQL login "WINDOMAIN\OS_USER" has privileges to connect to the source database and has required permissions.
 Then refresh the environment and try again.
 Title Validated sync for the dSource failed Description Validated sync for dSource "TEST_DSRC" failed with the error: Failed to query source database "master" over JDBC.Command output: SQLState: 08S01 SQLErrorCode: 0 ErrorMessage: The TCP/IP connection to the host sourcehost.acme.com, port 1433 has failed.
 Error: "null.
 Verify the connection properties.
 Make sure that an instance of SQL Server is running on the host and accepting TCP/IP connections at the port.
 Make sure that TCP connections to the port are not blocked by a firewall.".
 Response Action Review the error.
 Additional recommendation(s): Make sure the database is accepting remote connections over TCP, the database is not using a dynamic TCP port, and the SQL login "WINDOMAIN\OS_USER" has privileges to connect to the source database and has required permissions.
 Then refresh the environment and try again..
 Severity CRITICAL Status ACTIVE Date Diagnosed 2021-08-26 16:03:18 UTC

-After going through the recommended actions, the actions were checked and yet the faults remained.
+After executing the recommended actions, the faults remained.
 This was critical as it stalled the advance of ingestions necessary to keep the synchronization of the source database with the staging database intact, preventing the ability to provision VDBs with timely data from the source environment.

-You can also check java process (See Troubleshooting section) with task manager to check how much memory it is using - it in the GB range you are likely experiencing this memory leak issue.
+You can also check java process (see the Troubleshooting section) with task manager to check how much memory it is using.
+If it is in the GB range, you are likely experiencing this memory leak issue.

 - It is conceivable that manual syncs could cause this but it would require a lot of them in repeated fashion to cause the issue.